Zel-hub7/meda/Velocity-QA-Happy-Path-Status.md

 ---

-Hey @[QA name] — welcome to the QA side.
+Hey  — welcome to the QA side.
 Happy to get you up to speed on where the happy path stands.

 ## The platform in one paragraph